 Andal Subdivision - Paschim Bardhaman, West Bengal

 Andal is an administrative subdivision in the Paschim Bardhaman district of West Bengal, India.
-It includes various villages governed through Gram Panchayats and is a key part of the district's rural administration.
-Andal is the main town for most villages within the subdivision.
+It includes various villages governed through Gram Panchayats and forms part of the district's rural administration.

 List of Villages in Andal Subdivision